richinfante/rebbletool/README.md

 #
 ```

-If you encounter this, a `rebble wipe` should clear out stored PIDs of pypkjs and allow you to install a something successfully into the emulator, although you may have instances still running, and you might need to manually kill the processes.
+If you encounter this, a quick (and probably unwise fix) is to run `rebble wipe`, which should clear out the stored PIDs of pypkjs and allow you to install a something successfully into the emulator.
+You might need to manually kill the old processes manually.
+It seems there ends up to be two instances of pypkjs, one of which is connected, and the other which crashes.

-I have found this usually happens when QEMU is exited, but pypkjs is still running.

 ## TODO
 - [x] Make the cli tool start up